areebg9/cpsc4710-final/README.md

 We provide our fork of Pulfer et al.’s repository at [https://github.com/rohanphanse/robustness-tokens](https://github.com/rohanphanse/robustness-tokens).
 The training and evaluation results in Figure 7 and Table 2 can be reproduced by following the setup guide in [README.md](https://github.com/rohanphanse/robustness-tokens/blob/main/README.md) and then running [train.sh](https://github.com/rohanphanse/robustness-tokens/blob/main/train.sh) and [eval.sh](https://github.com/rohanphanse/robustness-tokens/blob/main/eval.sh) respectively.

+The trained weights for robustness-token backbones (with 10 robustness tokens) and their corresponding custom linear heads for DINOv2-ViTS/14, DINOv2-ViTB/14, and DINOv2-ViTL/14 are available at https://huggingface.co/cpsc-5710-final-vit-robustness/robustness-token-trained-models/tree/main.
+These weights can be used to reproduce the robustness-token results reported in Tables 2 and 3.

 ## 3. Vision Transformer Robustness for Patch Based Adversarial Attacks & Defenses
 We implement a robustness evaluation pipeline for Vision Transformers (ViT, DeiT, DINOv2 models) using the "ILSVRC/imagenet-1k" dataset in `patch-attack-defenses-final.ipynb`.
 Each section of the notebook has detailed comments on how to reproduce and run the pipeline for evaluations and capture the experiment results
 The main sections are: